Field of work

 • Impact and biological effects of various types of pollution and climate change on marine species, populations, and ecosystems

 I teach aquatic ecology in the international semester program From Mountain to Fjords, the master program Climate Change Management, and in the bachelor programs Landscape Planning with Landscape Architecture and Renewable Energy.
-I also teach natural sciences in the 1-7 and 5-10 teachers' education and I am happy to supervise students with an interest in marine issues on all educational levels.
-At present, I am also the program coordinator of our Master in Climate Change Management.
+I also teach natural sciences in the 1-7 and 5-10 teachers' education and I am happy to supervise students interested in marine issues on all educational levels.
+I am also the program coordinator for our Master in Climate Change Management program.

 Courses taught